jpegleg/giant-spellbook/README.md

 ## Researcher

 The 'researcher' option is an interactive hexdump with disassembly.
-The hexdump has color highlighting to mark ELF and PE magic, ASCII control characters, and more.
+The hexdump has color highlighting to mark ELF, PE, and Mach-O magic, ASCII control characters, and more.

 Use the 'help_map' subcommand to print the meanings of the colors and symbols and print out some tips for using this mode.